pyrotek45/avon/README.md

 ### Runtime Type Safety

 Avon won't deploy if there's a type error.
 Catch issues before deployment.

+### Atomic Deployment

+All-or-nothing deployment.
+If any error occurs during evaluation or validation, no files are written.
+No partial deployments, no inconsistent state.

 ### Any Text Format